Egon Schiele: Legacy

-Schiele was the subject of the 1980 biographical film Excess and Punishment (aka Egon Schiele – Exzess und Bestrafung), originating in Germany with a European cast that explores Schiele's artistic demons leading up to his early death.
+Schiele was the subject of the 1980 biographical film Excess and Punishment (Egon Schiele – Exzess und Bestrafung), originating in Germany with a European cast that explores Schiele's artistic demons leading up to his early death.
 The film was directed by Herbert Vesely and stars Mathieu Carrière as Schiele, Jane Birkin as his early artistic muse Wally Neuzil, Christine Kaufman as his wife, Edith Harms, and Kristina Van Eyck as her sister, Adele Harms.
 Also in 1980, the Arts Council of Great Britain produced a documentary film, Schiele in Prison, which looked at the circumstances of Schiele's imprisonment and the veracity of his diary.
-In 2016 another biographical film was released, Egon Schiele: Death and the Maiden (German: Egon Schiele: Tod und Mädchen).
+In 2016, another biographical film was released: Egon Schiele: Death and the Maiden (Egon Schiele: Tod und Mädchen).

 Joanna Scott's 1990 novel Arrogance was based on Schiele's life and makes him the main figure.
 His life was also depicted in a theatrical dance production by Stephan Mazurek called Egon Schiele, presented in May 1995, for which Rachel's, an American post-rock group, composed a score titled Music for Egon Schiele.
 For The Featherstonehaughs contemporary dance company, Lea Anderson choreographed The Featherstonehaughs Draw On The Sketchbooks Of Egon Schiele in 1997.
-Glen Hansard, lead singer of Irish band The Frames, said (of writing the song Santa Maria) "...With Santa Maria, I was trying to write a song about Egon Schiele, and about him and his girlfriend, while they were both dying from Spanish flu...".
+Glen Hansard, lead singer of Irish band The Frames, said (of writing the song Santa Maria): "...With Santa Maria, I was trying to write a song about Egon Schiele, and about him and his girlfriend, while they were both dying from Spanish flu...".

-The novel The Flames (Doubleday, 2022) by the British author Sophie Haydock blends fact and fiction to tell a story of Schiele's four most significant muses.
+The novel The Flames (Doubleday, 2022), written by British author Sophie Haydock, blends fact and fiction to tell a story of Schiele's four most significant muses.
 The book was named one of the best historical fiction novels of 2022 by The Times.
 The Italian translation, Le Fiamme (Salani, 2023), won the Premio Letterario Edoardo Kihlgren award for a debut novel in 2024.